 If the licensee documents waivers of work-hour controls in the control room logs or shift manager logs, then periodically review the waiver(s) to determine that the granting of the waiver(s) addressed circumstances that could not have been reasonably controlled.
 If further inspection guidance is needed then IP 93002, “Managing Fatigue,” may be referenced on an “as needed” basis.

-To ensure that the licensee properly monitors for Reactor Coolant System (RCS) pressure boundary leakage or potential unidentified leakage exceeding TS limit, the inspector unidentified leak rates changes in unidentified leakages, lso other containment parameters such as containment sump inleakage rates, the containment air/gaseous radiation monitor indication, the containment particulate radiation monitor indication, and the containment humidity indication to validate potential RCS leakage.
+To ensure that the licensee properly monitors for Reactor Coolant System (RCS) pressure boundary leakage or potential unidentified leakage exceeding TS limit, attachment 1, “Reactor Coolant System (RCS) Pressure Boundary Leakage Monitoring,” provides guidance for the inspector when conducting control room tours and reviewing logs.
+Ensure licensees are monitoring and trending unidentified leak rates; particularly changes in unidentified leakages, but also monitors other containment parameters such as containment sump in-leakage rates, the containment air/gaseous radiation monitor indication, the containment particulate radiation monitor indication, and the containment humidity indication to validate potential RCS leakage trends.
+Attachment 1 specifies inspector action levels and expectations for adverse RCS leakage trends.

-06.0 Status Meetings
+06.03 Status Meetings

 Select and attend licensee meetings, on a routine basis, that provide an overall status of the plant and pertinent ongoing activities.
-These meetings could include the licensee's plan of the day meeting, shift turnover meeting, emergent work meeting, equipment prioritization meeting, and PI&R document review meeting.
-Note that during or in preparation phases of the plant refueling or maintenance outages, licensees may conduct additional meetings.
+These meetings could include the licensee's plan of the day meeting, shift turnover meeting, emergent work meeting, equipment prioritization meeting, and PI&R document review meetings.
+Note that during or in preparation phases of the plant refueling or maintenance outages, licensees may conduct additional meetings and staff additional information centers such as the outage control center.
 Inspectors should attend these meetings to understand the scope, schedule, and risk-significant activities of these outages.
 This will enable the inspectors to plan and implement applicable baseline inspection procedures that needed an outage.

-The purpose of attending the status meetings is to gather information about overall site activities in order to determine what activities will be or are being conducted so that inspection resources can be appropriately focused on those activities with the higher significance.
+The purpose of attending the status meetings is to gather information about overall site activities in order to determine what activities will be or are being conducted so that inspection resources can be appropriately focused on those activities with the higher risk significance.

-06.0 Plant Tours
+06.04 Plant Tours